shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-13-spark-prophet.md

 Our `UDF` will be slightly involved, we will be using `PandasUDFType.GROUPED_MAP` so it should be called with `groupby` & `apply`

+> `PandasUDFType.GROUPED_MAP` is a type of user-defined function (UDF) in PySpark that allows for the application of a Pandas function to each group of data within a Spark DataFrame.
+This UDF type is useful when working with grouped data, such as when aggregating data by a certain column or grouping data by time intervals.

 ```python
 from prophet import Prophet
 from pyspark.sql.functions import pandas_udf, PandasUDFType